Nashville TN Home Inspectors Mold Testing

 - Upper respiratory infections (including sinus)

 Sometimes, mold growth is hidden and difficult to locate.
 In such cases, a combination of air (outdoor and indoor air samples) and bulk (material) samples may help determine the extent of contamination and where cleaning is needed.
-However, mold testing is rarely useful for trying to answer questions about health concerns.

 For more information on mold check out the EPA site, or schedule a mold inspection with Nashville Home Inspection…